 What is Semantic Search?

-Semantic search is the way users behave when utilizing a search engine.
-This user behavior that happens when users search through a search engine creates a network of relationships between words, grammatical rules and entities.
-Search engines like Google, Bing, and Yandex rely on this network to comprehend the significance of terms and ideas in a search query, then use the information to subsequently deliver a list of websites that have content that can meet the search intent behind it.
+Semantic search is the analysis of user behavior and identity data points that occur when using a search engine.
+This user behavior creates a network of relationships between words, grammatical rules, and entities.
+Search engines like Google, Bing, and Yandex rely on this network to understand the meaning of terms and concepts in a search query, and to subsequently provide a list of websites that contain content that can meet the search intent behind it.

-The use of natural language processing and machine learning algorithms has enabled search engines to interpret user queries in a more human-like manner, and to provide answers that are more tailored to the user’s needs.
-This has made it easier for users to find the information they are looking for, and has helped to improve the overall accuracy and relevance of search results.
+The use of natural language processing (NLP) and machine learning (ML) algorithms has enabled search engines to interpret user queries in a more human-like manner, and to provide more personalized answers to each user.

 Key Concepts in Semantic Search

-Modern search engines rely on Entity-seeking Queries, Canonical Queries, and Query Rewriting methods to be able to associate the different variations of queries used to search for a specific fact or entity and provide an accurate SERP focused on the search intent.
+Modern search engines use Entity-seeking Queries, Canonical Queries, and Query Rewriting methods to associate different variations of queries used to search for a specific fact or entity and provide an accurate SERP focused on the search intent.

 - Entity-seeking Queries are used to mine the knowledge graph or knowledge database and find the correct entity.